BanklessTimes

 Joseph is a content writer and editor who has actively participated in crypto for over 6 years.
 He enjoys educating others about Web3 and covering its updates, regulatory developments, and exciting stories.

-Goldman Sachs analysts are warning of a deep dive in the S&P 500 and other American indices this week, move that may erase some or all the gains made on Friday.
-That warning means that the crypto market may be vulnerable as well since Bitcoin and altcoins often drop when stocks are falling.
+Goldman Sachs analysts warn of a deep dive in the S&P 500 and other U.S. indices this week, a move that may erase some or all of Friday’s gains.
+That warning suggests the crypto market may be vulnerable, as Bitcoin and altcoins often decline when stocks fall.

 Goldman Sachs Warns on S&P 500 Index

-Goldman Sachs noted that the blue-chip S&P 500 Index had moved to a key level that triggered Commodity Trading Advisors (CTA) to sell equities.
-It expects that these strategies will remain net sellers this week, exiting positions worth about $33 billion.
+Goldman Sachs noted that the blue-chip S&P 500 Index had reached a key level that prompted Commodity Trading Advisors (CTAs) to sell equities.
+It expects these strategies to remain, net sellers this week, exiting positions worth about $33 billion.
 Worse, if the S&P 500 Index moves below $6,707, it may trigger sales worth over $80 billion.

-The volatility in the stock market will be elevated as many S&P 500 Index constituents continue to experience thin liquidity and short gamma positioning.
+Stock market volatility will remain elevated as many S&P 500 Index constituents continue to face thin liquidity and short gamma.
 Goldman Sachs analysts noted that the top-of-book liquidity has slumped to $4.1 million from the daily average of $13.7 million.

 The S&P 500 Index will also react to earnings by some of the biggest companies in the US.
 While big banks and Magnificent 7 companies have released their numbers.
-Hundreds of companies like Coca-Cola, Apollo Global, Cisco, Applied Materials, and T-Mobile will report their numbers.
+Hundreds of companies, including Coca-Cola, Apollo Global, Cisco, Applied Materials, and T-Mobile, will report their results.

 READ MORE: XRP Price Risks Steep Crash Despite Rising ETF Inflows and Utility Growth